 THREE: You will not be able to compare your financial aid award with those from other schools.

 If finances are an issue and you really need to comparison shop, Early Decision is not for you.
-Washington & Lee, Emory, Middlebury, and Duke all warn students that they should not apply Early Decision if they want to compare financial aid packages.
+Washington & Lee, Carnegie Mellon, Middlebury, and Duke all warn students that they should not apply Early Decision if they want to compare financial aid packages.

 You might think that this would be limited to schools with the possibilities of merit scholarships.
 However, given that each school can use their own definition of financial need, this should be a concern for students depending on need based aid as well.